 The consortium is therefore designing and developing two sections for the Built Environment Carbon Database (BECD).
 The first section contains data at entity level, providing benchmark-type data points to support the feasibility, early design and end of life stages.
-The second one contains data at product level to support the evolving and detailed design, construction and operational stages, and provide good-quality data conduct reliable product to assessments.
+The second one contains data at product level to support the evolving and detailed design, construction and operational stages, and provide good-quality product data to conduct reliable entity-level assessments.
 Both database sections will be fully digital to allow data import and export through appropriate data formats and dedicated APIs.
 Data input by professionals conducting carbon assessments is essential for the BECD to remain up-to-date and relevant, but this will need to be supported by validation procedures to ensure the data is reliable.